 Stay Informed of IRS e-services Updates

 TIN Matching is a free service offered by the IRS through its e-services tool on the IRS website.
 After registering on the site, payers can enter up to 25 names and their TINs to get an immediate verification response or up to 100,000 names and their TINs to get a verification within 24 hours.
-In fall 2017, IRS made updates to its e-services tools, which required existing users to re-register to maintain access.
-Accounts payable conducting TIN Matching through IRS e-services will have to stay informed of e-service interruptions and have protocols when there’s a delay in verifying TINs.
+In fall 2017, the IRS made updates to its e-services tools, which required existing users to re-register to maintain access.
+Accounts payable staff conducting TIN Matching through IRS e-services must stay informed of e-service interruptions and have protocols when there’s a delay in verifying TINs.

 However, accounts payable can avoid TIN verification delays due to IRS e-service updates by integrating IRS e-services tools directly into an AP platform.
 TIN matching API integrates IRS e-services into the platform, making TIN matching a seamless step in the accounts payable onboarding process.